 Three temporary work camps were constructed during 2006, 2007 and 2013.
 The Lasby Lake camp is located 100 metres from the north shore of Lasby Lake and is directly accessed by the Hatchet Lake seasonal road.
+The Lasby camp underwent upgrades in 2021 and is now covered by Industrial permit #603787 that expires March 31, 2024.
 The Cunning Bay camp and East Lasby camp were both decommissioned in 2014.